How can we prevent Employee Theft? Take these steps in order to identify and prevent it.

 Most of the time, employee theft can go on for multiple years before it is noticed.
-Employee theft is very common in all work places and no matter how big or how small it all adds up.
+It is very common in all work places and no matter how big or how small, it eventually all adds up.

 How can I prevent employee theft?